 If you’re trying to use the free report Cohort Analysis for Blog Articles, but don’t have the same blog path, here’s a behind the scenes look at how the macro was made so you can adapt it to your own article path.

-First of all, it works by extracting the year and month from the page path, so if your URLs do not have year and month components, this report won’t work for you.
-Let’s step through the macro and see what makes it work.
-You can step through it yourself to see if your results are consistent or where you might need to make changes.
+The macro in this workbook extracts the year and month from the page path, so if your URLs do not have year and month components, this isn’t going to work for you.
+Let’s step through the macro to see how it works.
+Remember that you can step through it to see if your results make sense, or if something needs to change to fit your website URL structure.

 >> GA Reports